katherinez22/Sample_Experiments/README.md

 # Sample Experiments
-This is a repository to store source files of the Sample Experiments for Cortana Analaytics Gallery at Microsoft.
+This is a repository to store source files of the Sample Experiments for Cortana Analaytics Gallery.